iryl1/RBX_DOCUMENTATIONS/primitive.md

-# Roblox Primitive Docs
+# Roblox Primitive System Docs

-`Primitive` is the physics engine's representation of a part. it's a completely separate object from `PartInstance` — `PartInstance` is the scripting/datamodel side, `Primitive` is what the physics world actually simulates. every physical part has one. understanding this split is pretty important if you're trying to read physics state from memory.
+`Primitive` is the physics engine's representation of a part. it's a completely separate object from `PartInstance` — `PartInstance` is the scripting/datamodel side, `Primitive` is what the physics world actually simulates. every physical part has one. getting  this split is pretty important if you're trying to read physics state from memory.

-if this helps you out, drop a ⭐ or come hang: [discord.gg/JpeFatN8yn](https://discord.gg/JpeFatN8yn)

 ---